taishi-i/awesome-ChatGPT-repositories/README.md

 A curated list of resources dedicated to open source GitHub repositories related to ChatGPT.

 This list was created based on 500+ extracted repositories after conducting six months of Twitter trend analysis.
 In addition, the contents of the list are automatically updated every week.
+A tool for searching these repositories is [available](https://huggingface.co/spaces/taishi-i/awesome-ChatGPT-repositories-search) on Hugging Face Spaces.

 Your contributions are always welcome!
-Before contributing, please read the guidelines.
+Before contributing, please read [the guidelines](https://github.com/taishi-i/awesome-ChatGPT-repositories/blob/main/contributing.md).

 ## Contents